-Problem 5.
-Download the 'example.htm' file associated with the lab into your working directory (you can go to http://example.com to see the site this originates from).
-The following code opens and loads a file into a BeautifulSoup object:
+3. Download 'example.htm' associated with the lab into your working directory.
+You can go to http://example.com to see the site where this file originates from.
+The following code allows you to bring in any file into BeautifulSoup()